lilianalexandrasheridan/my_KAYTRANADA_mix1/README.md

 # my_KAYTRANADA_mix1

 # Project Name
-> Outline a brief description of your project. my KAYTRANADA mix blends two songs by the Canadia rapper and DJ KAYTRANADA, who inspired me to make this project.
+> My KAYTRANADA mix blends two songs by the Canadian rapper, singer and DJ - KAYTRANADA, who inspired me to make this project.
 The project was made on the TunePad platform using Python coding languague where i emulated KAYTRANADA's signature sound and added some original flair
 > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents